tinted-knight/counters/README.md

 Honestly, not very excited about BLoC.
 Although it looks and feels pretty consistent, however needs a lot of boilerplate, and Dart as language does not try to `make it easier`.
 However, any architecture is better than none. `BLoC` serves it purpose, the same as `Dart`.

-Not using `Isolates` in this app.
-No heavy computations, so it looks like don't need to.
+Not using `Isolates` in this app – there are no heavy computations.
 Still, a lot of `async/await`.

+### Contacts

+Telegram: @pinq_punk

+Facebook:

+LinkedIn:

 ### Getting Started